bartekpacia/garden/posts/my-journey-to-google-io-2024.md

 went to the place that had the highest rating – Marianne's Ice Cream.
 This rating thing actually works – we found a true local gem.

-I dropped off Nils in Fremont and drove the Dumbarton bridge.
+I dropped off Nils in Fremont and drove the Dumbarton bridge, with a quick stop for in-n-out.

 Then I rushed to return the car at SFO (needlessly so, as I later learned.
 The timer starts when I actually pick up the car, not since the time I selected when